Cardiff School of Art & Design>Courses>Fine Art - BA (Hons) Degree

 It takes a rare and special ability to become a fine artist.
 You need both technical skill and creative insight to produce work that conveys an original perspective.

-You will develop skills through an engagement with traditional materials and contemporary technologies within a studio practice culture.
+You will develop skills through engaging with traditional materials and contemporary technologies within a studio practice culture.
 Both a strong art historical and broader contextual view of your work is a crucial as part of your evolution as an artist.

 Through blending material exploration, practice and philosophy, you will explore the intricate connections between theoretical and conceptual ideas and artistic intention.
 You will gain insights from diverse interdisciplinary contexts, engage with critical theory and learn to apply them through your work.